 What You Can’t Do

 Unfortunately, while workers’ compensation will provide a number of benefits that enable you to work on your recovery and recoup some of your lost wages, what you can collect is limited.
 You can’t, for example, collect pain and suffering for your injuries or get compensated for future lost potential or loss of relationships.
 You also cannot sue your employer for these or greater damages.
-Workers’ comp only covers the actual injuries you suffer and the issues directly related to those injuries.
+Workers’ compensation only covers the actual injuries you suffer and the issues directly related to those injuries.

 Denial of Coverage